A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

 \subsubsection{Advection of the density field}

-Let us now apply the above considerations to the advection of the density field by a general continuous velocity field.
-Although in the incompressible case the density follows trivially the color function, it will allow us to introduce an important point about the equivalence of tracer and VOF advection.
-The density $\rho(\X,t)$ obeys eq. (\ref{phiconv}) with $\phi = \rho$.
-The advection of density may be made consistent with the advection of the color function by using fluxes $F_f^{(c)}$ and estimating the average occuring in equation (\ref{barphi2}), $\bar \phi_1 = \bar \rho$ from averages over control volumes or approximations on faces.

-The case relevant here is that of an incompressible velocity field, with uniform density in each phase.
-Then $\rho$ is exactly proportional to $H$ (Eq. \ref{muH}).
-The constancy of $\rho$ allows to extract it trivially from the integrals in eq. (\ref{barphi}) and to obtain {\em exactly} $\bar \rho_s = \rho_s$.
-Then the flux of $\rho$ is \be F_f^{(\rho)} = \rho_1 F_f^{(c)} + \rho_2 F_f^{(1-c)}. \nd Using this flux definition for $\rho$, and any VOF method for the fluxes of the color function, one obtains a conservative method for $\rho$ since eq. (\ref{sumfp}) evolves $\rho$ as a difference of fluxes.
-That is, one conserves the total mass and $\sum_{i,j,k} \rho^{(n)}_{i,j,k} = \sum_{i,j,k} \rho^{(n+1)}_{i,j,k}$.
-However this result is not consistent with the advection of the color function in the CIAM case, since as we have seen above, CIAM does not conserve volumes exactly, that is $\sum_{i,j,k} C^{(n)}_{i,j,k} = \sum_{i,j,k} C^{(n+1)}_{i,j,k}$ is not in general true.
+The density $\rho(\X,t)$ obeys (\ref{phiconv}) with $\phi = \rho$.
+Moreover we consider a divergence-free velocity field, with constant density in each phase.
+We can extract the density trivially from the integrals \eqref{barphi2} to obtain {\em exactly} $\bar \rho_s = \rho_s$.
+The flux of $\rho$ is then \be F_f^{(\rho)} = \rho_1 F_f^{(c)} + \rho_2 F_f^{(1-c)}. \nd Using this flux definition for $\rho$, and any VOF method for the fluxes of the color function, one obtains a conservative method for $\rho$, since eq. (\ref{sumfp}) evolves $\rho$ as a difference of fluxes.
+Thus the total mass is conserved.
+However this result is not consistent with the advection of the color function in the CIAM case, as CIAM does not conserve volumes exactly (see \eqref{sumfall}).
 As a result the advection of $\rho$ is not consistent with the advection of $C$.